alexandretrotel/autoclip/README.md

 - Frame extraction (ffmpeg)
 - Audio loading and silence detection
 - Video analysis (empty frames)
-- ML scoring (tch / TorchScript)
+- ML scoring
 - Final editing (trim/concat)

 You can build and run the CLI, but actual processing is not yet implemented.
 It will come soon however :)

 ## Requirements

-AutoClip is a Rust project with native dependencies for media processing, including OpenCV and LibTorch (via `tch`).
+AutoClip is a Rust project with native dependencies for media processing, including OpenCV.

 - Rust (stable) with Cargo
 - macOS, Linux, or Windows (macOS tested first)